Global Justice Program

 2. Department head or Dean name and contact information.

 3. Proposal Abstract (250 word maximum) Provide an abstract or summary of the proposal.
-Include how the visitors or activities will enhance the educational offerings of the university in the fields of international relations, peace, or the United Nations.
+Include how the visitors or activities will enhance the educational offerings of the university in the fields of international relations, peace, or the United Nations and meet the specifics of the program Request for Proposals.

-5. Description of the proposal (800-words maximum).
+6. Description of the proposal (800-words maximum).
 Describe the nature of the proposed visitor(s) and activities.
 Include plans for publicity, volunteers and/or staff who will complete the project, and other relevant information.
 Please indicate the timelines for planning and executing the project.
-Proposals should address how the visitor(s) and activities will enhance the educational offerings of the university in the fields of international relations, peace, or the United Nations.
+Proposals should address how the visitor(s) and activities will enhance the educational offerings of the university in the fields of international relations, peace, or the United Nations and meet the specifics of the program Request for Proposals.

 Selection Process: